 In Rev. 5:10 we read: "and hast made US unto our God KINGS and priests: and WE shall reign on the earth."
 The words "us" and "we shall reign" are found in several Greek manuscripts, and in the Old Latin (which text predates anything we have in the Greek copies), the Clementine Vulgate, the Coptic, Sahidic and Armenian ancient versions.
 It is also so quoted by Cyprian in 258, Maternus in 348, Julius Firmicus in 345, and Primasius in 552 A.D.

-Revelation 5:9 through 10 read the same in the King James Bible, Tyndale 1525, - "haste redemed VS by thy bloud out of all kynreddes and tonges and people and nacions, and haste made VS vnto oure god KYNGES and prestes and WE shall raygne on the erth.", Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549 - "hast redemed VS by thy bloud out of al kynredes, and tonges, and people, and nacions, and hast made VS to our God, KYNGES, and priestes, & WE shal reigne on the earth.", the Bishops' Bible 1568, and the Geneva Bible of 1587 and The Beza New Testament 1599.
+Revelation 5:9 through 10 read the same in the King James Bible, Tyndale 1525, - "haste redemed VS by thy bloud out of all kynreddes and tonges and people and nacions, and haste made VS vnto oure god KYNGES and prestes and WE shall raygne on the erth.", Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549 - "hast redemed VS by thy bloud out of al kynredes, and tonges, and people, and nacions, and hast made VS to our God, KYNGES, and priestes, & WE shal reigne on the earth.", the Bishops' Bible 1568, the Geneva Bible of 1587 and The Beza New Testament 1599.

-Other English Bibles that read the same was as the King James Bible are The Word of Yah 1993, Interlinear Greek New Testament 1997 (Larry Pierce), God's First Truth 1999, The Tomson New Testament 2002, The Evidence Bible 2003, The Resurrection Life New Testament 2005 (Vince Garcia), Green's Literal 2005, Bond Slave Version 2009, the Hebraic Transliteration Scripture 2010 - “And have made US to our Elohim (אלהים) MELEKHIM and kohenim: and WE shall reign on the earth.”, Holy Scriptures VW Edition 2010, Online Interlinear 2010 (André de Mol), the Biblos Interlinear Bible 2011, World English Bible 2012 - "made US KINGS and priests and WE SHALL REIGN", and The Holy Bible, Modern English Version 2014 - “and have made US KINGS and priests unto our God; and WE SHALL REIGN on the earth.”, The New Matthew Bible 2016 and The Passion Translation 2017.
+Other English Bibles that read the same was as the King James Bible are The Word of Yah 1993, Interlinear Greek New Testament 1997 (Larry Pierce), God's First Truth 1999, The Tomson New Testament 2002, The Evidence Bible 2003, The Resurrection Life New Testament 2005 (Vince Garcia), Green's Literal 2005, Bond Slave Version 2009, the Hebraic Transliteration Scripture 2010 - “And have made US to our Elohim (אלהים) MELEKHIM and kohenim: and WE shall reign on the earth.”, Holy Scriptures VW Edition 2010, Online Interlinear 2010 (André de Mol), the Biblos Interlinear Bible 2011, World English Bible 2012 - "made US KINGS and priests and WE SHALL REIGN", The Holy Bible, Modern English Version 2014 - “and have made US KINGS and priests unto our God; and WE SHALL REIGN on the earth.”, The New Matthew Bible 2016 and The Passion Translation 2017.

 Foreign Language Bibles